Crockpot Pork Tenderloin Recipe

 Ingredients

-• 2 tsp Chili Powder: Adds a smoky slightly spicy kick to the sauce, giving the pork depth of flavor.
+• 2 tsp Chili Powder: Adds a smoky slightly spicy kick.

 Instructions

-• Slow Cook: Cover the Crockpot and cook on low for 6-7 hours or until the pork reaches an internal temperature of 145°F.
+• Cover the Crockpot with the lid and cook on LOW for 3–4 hours or HIGH for 1.5–2.5 hours, checking early with a meat thermometer.
+Cook until the pork reaches an internal temperature of 145°

 Notes